lsandini/cgmsim/README.md

 Log into your Ubuntu computer in terminal, change to the folder where you want to install the sim by typing: cd YOURFOLDER, and then run this command : git clone git://github.com/lsandini/cgmsim-2.git

-That's it, the folder should be populated
+That's it, the folder should be populated.

 2) Installing dependencies

-In your linux termianl, type : __bash install_dependencies.sh__
+In your linux terminal, type : __bash install_dependencies.sh__

 3) Setting up your personal environment